Wednesday, September 26, 2012

 USCA Journals 1781 printing open to the July 9 & 10th, 1781 entries recording the elections of Samuel Johnston and Thomas McKean as Presidents of the United States in Congress Assembled four months before John Hanson's Presidency. - Image courtesy of the Historic.us Collection.

-Later in the month, with his reelection still uncertain Hanson responded to Governor Lee’s request that Hanson keep him informed:
+Later in October, with his re-election still uncertain, Hanson responded to Governor Lee’s request for ongoing updates:

-On October 23, 1781 after receiving news of Cornwallis’ defeat, Hanson wrote Philip Thomas that “I Congratulate you most sincerely on the Surrender of Lord Cornwallis to Gen. Washington, of which most important Event, we have information by a Letter from the Count de Grasse dated the 18th to Governor Lee and by him forwarded to the President of Congress by Express.
-The particulars we expect to receive from General Washington in two or three days.”
-Thomas had been heavily involved in the forwarding of supplies from the Frederick County militia to the Continental Army throughout the war including delivering crucial shipments to Washington at Yorktown
+"I Congratulate you most sincerely on the Surrender of Lord Cornwallis to Gen. Washington, of which most important Event, we have information by a Letter from the Count de Grasse dated the 18th to Governor Lee and by him forwarded to the President of Congress by Express.
+The particulars we expect to receive from General Washington in two or three days."

-On Saturday, November 3, 1781 Thomas McKean presided over the USCA for the last time with the members resolving “that the several matters now before Congress be referred over, and recommended to the attention of the United States in Congress assembled, to meet at this place on Monday next.”
+On November 3, 1781, Thomas McKean presided over the USCA for the last time.
+In this final session, the members resolved “that the several matters now before Congress be referred over, and recommended to the attention of the United States in Congress assembled, to meet at this place on Monday next.”
+This transition signaled the formal end of McKean's presidency as the assembly prepared to reconvene under new leadership the following Monday.

 President John Hanson